 This article covers the following data field types:

-The consecutive number field type, awards a consecutive number to each record that is added.
+The consecutive number field type, assigns a consecutive number to each record that is added.
 The field cannot be edited by the user as it is generated automatically by PPO.

 The consecutive number field shows an additional option when added, i.e. to apply the numbering globally or not.